Zero Waste Dish Soap: 13 Brands For Clean Plates & A Clean Planet

 About Juturna Plastic Free Dish Soap

-Handmade using saponified premium oils and natural ingredients, Juturna’s concentrated solid dishwashing bars are specially designed to cut through stubborn grease and grime and ensuring no oily residue gets left on your dishes.
+Handmade using saponified premium oils and natural ingredients, Juturna’s concentrated solid dishwashing bars are specially designed to leave no oily residue behind but sparkly shine on your dishes.

-Despite this grease-cutting power, the organic coconut oil, sunflower oil, lavender, and lemon also ensure the soap is gentle and nourishing on your skin.
+Their powerful grease fighting soap bars are added with skin loving oils and kaolin clay to ensure the soap is gentle and nourishing on your skin.
 No need for rubber dish gloves when using this soap!

-Plus, they’re multi-purpose.
-You can safely use them for disinfecting, deodorizing, and taking stains out of clothing, tiles, tubs, cabinets, and stubborn stoves top
+Plus, they’re a multi-purpose kitchen cleaner for your entire home.
+You can safely use them for disinfecting, deodorizing, and taking stains out of clothing, tiles, tubs, stainless steels, greasy vents, and stove tops.

 Shop owner Angela makes all Juturna products in small batches right at home in San Francisco with her family of four.
-This includes a zero waste remineralizing toothpaste we’ve talked about before, as well as many options for vegan and cruelty-free skin care.
+This includes a zero waste remineralizing toothpaste, as well as many options for vegan and cruelty-free skin care.

 Angela believes chemicals don’t belong in skincare, so Juturna products contain no detergents, synthetic fragrances, synthetic dyes, parabens, SLS, phthalates, or preservatives.
 Instead, she uses raw, cold-pressed oils and as many USDA-certified organic ingredients as possible.